dedenbangkit/readable-passcode/README.md

 ## Key Features

-- *Efficient Word Retrieval*: Optimized for performance, allowing you to retrieve random words without needing to load the entire word list into memory, which is particularly useful for large datasets.
+- **Efficient Word Retrieval**: Optimized for performance, allowing you to retrieve random words without needing to load the entire word list into memory, which is particularly useful for large datasets.

-- *Command Line Interface (CLI) Support*: Easily generate passcodes or retrieve random words directly from your terminal using simple CLI commands, making it convenient for quick use cases.
+- **Command Line Interface (CLI) Support**: Easily generate passcodes or retrieve random words directly from your terminal using simple CLI commands, making it convenient for quick use cases.

-- *Lightweight Package*: With a small package size, it ensures minimal overhead and fast installation times, making it suitable for resource-constrained environments or quick setups.
+- **Lightweight Package**: With a small package size, it ensures minimal overhead and fast installation times, making it suitable for resource-constrained environments or quick setups.

-- *Customizable Passcode Generation*: Supports generating human-readable passcodes with customizable options like word count, number length, and inclusion of special characters.
+- **Customizable Passcode Generation**: Supports generating human-readable passcodes with customizable options like word count, number length, and inclusion of special characters.

-- *Cross-Platform Compatibility*: Works seamlessly across different operating systems, including Linux, macOS, and Windows, whether used as a CLI tool or a Python package.
+- **Cross-Platform Compatibility**: Works seamlessly across different operating systems, including Linux, macOS, and Windows, whether used as a CLI tool or a Python package.

-- *Extensible*: Easy to integrate with other Python applications, making it a flexible tool for developers needing word-based randomization.
+- **Extensible**: Easy to integrate with other Python applications, making it a flexible tool for developers needing word-based randomization.

-- *High Performance*: Designed for both speed and memory efficiency, ensuring smooth performance even with high word retrieval frequencies or large-scale operations.
+- **High Performance**: Designed for both speed and memory efficiency, ensuring smooth performance even with high word retrieval frequencies or large-scale operations.

-- *Supports Multiple Python Versions*: Compatible with multiple Python versions, including Python 3.8, 3.9, and 3.10, ensuring flexibility across different development environments.